-Welcome to the new CICM via ANZCA Library's WorldCat Discovery service.
-The new service allows users to access the entire ANZCA Library collection through a single Google-like search interface.
+Welcome to the CICM via ANZCA library's WorldCat Discovery service.
+The service allows users to access the entire ANZCA library collection through a single Google-like search interface.
 This includes article-level access to over 900+ full-text medical journals, and title-level access to 9000+ medical e-books.

 How to access e-resources

 Your CICM Member Portal Username and Password is required to access ANZCA Library e-resources

 Having trouble logging into e-resources?
 Try emptying your browser cache, closing and reopening your browser, and trying again.